Prioritizing talent makes capital sense: Talent strategies for growth in tumultuous times

 Diversity, too, is a recruitment necessity.
 Studies conclude that the top quartile of ethnic- or gender-diverse companies at executive level are, respectively, 33% and 21% more likely to achieve above-average sector EBIT margins.1

 More broadly, as the global battle for leading talent ramps up, smart recruitment seeks potential rather than pedigree.
-In an increasingly complex, competitive and volatile business environment, the crucial attribute of future leaders and managers is not their current skill set, but a committed curiosity to learn new ones – and the humility to realise they’ll need to keep learning.
+In an increasingly complex, competitive and volatile business environment, the crucial attribute of future leaders and managers is not their current skill set, but a committed curiosity to learn new ones – and the humility to realize they’ll need to keep learning.

-But to retain top talent, organisations must understand their expectations.
+But to retain top talent, organizations must understand their expectations.
 Autonomy is table stakes, not simply in flexible work arrangements, but in meaningful ambits such as enabling leaders to redesign their team architecture, and to collaborate cross-functionally and externally.
 High potentials should be developed towards mastery: facilitate their ambition by challenging them with intricate, even uncomfortable projects, and matrixed reporting responsibilities.
 These will deepen their strengths and – with appropriate rewards and incentives – reinforce their commitment to the company.

-1 ‘Delivering through diversity’, McKinsey & Company, January 2018, Exhibit 1
+1‘Delivering through diversity’, McKinsey & Company, January 2018, Exhibit 1